-9.4 Using The Feature Buttons
+9.4 Storing The Feature Buttons

-You can create feature access buttons to make operation easier.
-To do this, use the interactive buttons to select the feature you want to store, and then store it on a programmable button (see the instructions on the next page).
+If you find that you are using certain features often, you can create feature access buttons to make operation easier.
+You do this by selecting the feature you want to store from the options menu using the interactive buttons, and then storing it on a programmable button (see the instructions following these two pages).